WOW Hall Shooting Update

 Around 9:30 pm Friday, Jan.
 14, calls came in reporting a shooting at the Community Center for the Performing Arts, better known as the WOW Hall at 8th and Lincoln in Eugene.

-According to an early Saturday morning press Eugene Police Department press conference, six people were shot behind the WOW Hall.
+According to an early Saturday morning Eugene Police Department press conference, six people were shot behind the WOW Hall.

-EPD Chief Skinner said at the conference that the scene was chaotic, “what you would expect” when six people just got shot.
+EPD Chief Chris Skinner said at the conference that the scene was chaotic, “what you would expect” when six people just got shot.
 He called the incident the “highest profile shooting we’ve had in the city of Eugene,” and when asked if it was a mass shooting, he said the definition was if three or more people are shot.

 There were no fatalities as of Jan.
 15. An EPD update says, “One victim remains in critical condition, and the remaining five are stable.
 All of the victims with the exception of one are from out of town and appear to have traveled here for the concert.
 Two are female and four are male.”